 Following the study, PEACOCK proposed a solution based on a physical design of the unique attributes of this network, using neural networks for the optimization of the specific applications of the model.
 The network trained on the consumption patterns of the previous decade, with the aim of making the model applicable over the longest possible duration.

 This model suggests gains up to 30% of current consumption, decreasing related costs by the same amount.

-The Galileo* Company specializes in coffee imports in Switzerland and wishes to automatize its supply chain, and at the same time, reduce related costs.
+The Galileo* Company specializes in coffee imports and wishes to automatize its supply chain, and at the same time, reduce related costs.
 Its supply chain spans the whole globe: from South America to Italy, with a detour through Singapour.
 Due to the reach of the company’s activities, mishaps often happen.
 The Galileo company would like to be able to take preemptive steps to avoid them.

 PEACOCK was mandated to evaluate the situation of the supply chain, and put forth a solution reducing delays caused by local setbacks.
 Indeed, due to a major occurrence affecting one of its supplier, the Galileo company has seen a large amount of its merchandise stuck in transit, which, in turn, has stopped its entire production chain.
 The company has thus made the choice to diversify its supplier, and entrusted PEACOCK with the responsibility to find prouction lines which minimize stoppage probability, through automated allocation of supply calls and product processing.